The bonus exploit granted by your attributes is called your trait.

 Flamboyant.
 Your style and flair make you both noticeable and memorable.
 You can distract with ease, gaining a bonus +1d6 when using the Feint exploit.

 Forgetful.
 You constantly forget and misplace things; often they are still about your person.
 Once per day, as an action, you may produce an item you didn't know you were carrying.
-The item can be any type of item, but must be worth less than 5 credits and be something you would have had reasonable access to without use of theft or subterfuge.
+The item can be any type of item, and can have a value in credits up to the result of your LUC check, and be something you would have had reasonable access to without use of theft or subterfuge.

 Illiterate.
 You cannot read.
 Instead, you have learned to memorize common words which you need to recognize often.
-You gain a +1d6 bonus when attempting to recall visual information.
+You have a fantastic memory and can automatically recall information you have been exposed to.

 Inspiring.
 You are able to instill positive emotions in people with your words, using an action to give one ally a +1d6 bonus to their next attribute check if they are within 30' feet of you.